Skip to content

 A reversing pinion is an invention designed to prevent damage to the movement in the event of a mainspring breakage.
 A patent application for the invention was lodged by Charles James Hewitt of the Lancashire Watch Company in 1895.

 The problem was that with the very strong mainsprings required at the time the backlash after a failure would travel through the gear train and potentially break weaker parts.
-The component most at risk were most likely the lever pallet and the pallet jewels.
+The components most at risk were most likely the lever pallet and the pallet jewels.

 The solution is quite ingenious, yet simple.
 Instead of the centre wheel pinion being fixed to the staff it is screwed on.
 In normal use the gear teeth on the mainspring barrel bear against the pinion and keep it screwed down.
 If the pressure is suddenly reversed the pinion unscrews and the power dissipates harmlessly without passing through the wheel train.